 Next up is your About, or Bio page.
 This is an important place for potential new fans to get to know you through your background and accomplishments.
 It’s also a good spot for media and industry people to read your story.

-On this page, you can include several versions of your bio.
+You can include several versions of your bio on this page.
 Conferences, festivals and media outlets have different needs for artist information - so make it easy for them to grab.
 It’s also a good place to add a different photo of you or your band.

 When you’re making a music website, having a sitewide music player or embedding a player on your Homepage isn’t enough.
 Your website is your main hub on the Internet.
 Your fans should be able to find all of your music, lyrics, and album info on your own website.

 Dedicate a page to all things music, then arrange it into columns, or sections, so that your music is easy to find and listen to.
-Don’t forget to include some text about your music as well, and give options to listen and buy.
+Don’t forget to include some context about your music as well, and give options to listen and buy - either at a fixed price, or allow your fans to set the price.

 If there’s any place online that fans should be able to buy your merch, it’s through your website.